PoisotLab/ms_network_prediction/manuscript.md

 scales, and therefore predictions of interaction could be informed by phylogenetic analyses [@Davies2021EcoRed; @Elmasri2020HieBay; @Gomez2010EcoInt].
-Phylogenetic matching in bipartite networks is consistent across scales [@Poisot2018IntRet], even absent strong selective pressure [@Coelho2017NeuBio].
+Phylogenetic matching in bipartite networks is consistent across scales [@Poisot2018IntRet], even in the absence of strong selective pressure [@Coelho2017NeuBio].

 A separate family of methods are based on network embedding (as in the